 - Dismissal.
 And if the drunk driving charge gets totally dismissed – or if the defendant is found “not guilty” at trial – there is no waiting period to pursue a record seal.17

-The record seal process can take several weeks and involves a lot of paperwork.
+The record seal process can take several weeks and involves a lot of paperwork and back-and-forth with the district attorney.
 Defendants are advised to hire a criminal defense attorney to handle the long and complicated process.

 3. How can a defense attorney help?